lambdamikel/LambdaSpeak/README.md

 ### Firmware for LambdaSpeak 1.95 - GAL22V10 and ATmega 644

-The GAL22V10 was designed using WinCUPL.
+The GAL22V10 firmware was designed using WinCUPL.
 You only need the supplied [GAL22V10 JED file](firmware/ls195/gal22v10/ls195.jed) and program / flash it using an Epromer.
 I have successfully used the [Genius G540 USB Universal Programmer](https://www.amazon.com/gp/product/B075TGDDJM) for programming the GAL22V10 (B and D), and with much less success I have also used the [Signstek TL866CS Universal USB MiniPro EEPROM FLASH BIOS Programmer](https://www.amazon.com/gp/product/B00K73TSLM) (this one fails on most of my GAL22V10Bs, though, but works fine on most of the GAL22B10Ds).

 For ATmega programming, I am using USBTinyISP, and a standard [ATmega programming board](https://www.ebay.com/itm/AVR-ATMEGA16-Minimum-System-Board-ATmega32-USB-ISP-USBasp-Programmer-F-ATMEL-S/352106489534).
 Here is [the ATmega 644 LambdaSpeak firmware HEX file](firmware/atmega644/lambdaspeak15181920combined.hex) - I have programmed the ATmega [using avrdude with these settings](firmware/atmega644/avr-flash.txt) (notice the fuses).